Beetrack/es_logger/README.md

 `config.middleware.use EsLogger::Rack`

+### Asyncronous Process

+if Sidekiq is enabled without queue, it will use `es_logger` queue, remember that this should be created in sidekiq configuration.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.